Designations Congruent with Things: Chapter 17

 “Yes,” Hermann hisses.
 “Is there a reason you’re fixating on the least relevant aspect of our current set of problems?”

 “Well,” Newt says, “yes.
-No. Not really.
-I am tired, Hermann, okay?
-Just—don’t freak out about this because it’s just a thing.
-It’s like how I almost threw up this morning when I tried to decide whether I wanted to wear a sweater or not.
-It’s like how that one time you decided to be me a little bit under duress.
-It’s like that time two seconds ago that I forgot I wasn’t right-handed.
+No. I’m tired, Hermann, okay?
+Just—don’t freak out about this.
+Any of this.
+Because it’s just a thing.
+Things.
+Like how I almost threw up this morning when I tried to decide whether I wanted to wear a sweater or not?
+Thing.
+That one time you decided to be me a little bit under duress?
+Thing.
+That time two seconds ago I forgot I wasn’t right-handed?
+Thing.
 You haven’t been practicing not eating seagulls for four days.
-It’s fine, it’s just a weird thing.
-A little snap into a lateral circuit, I have literally zero concern that you’re going to like—what?
+It’s fine, it’s just weird.
+A little snap into a lateral circuit, I have literally zero concern you’d like—what?
 What would you even do?
 Attack me?
 I just don’t see it getting out of hand, I really don’t.
-I mean, I’ve watched birds intermittently for days without forgetting that I don’t really like the taste of questionably radioactive seagull, so.
+I mean, I’ve watched birds intermittently for days without forgetting I don’t really like the taste of questionably radioactive seagull, so.
 Yeah.
 There’s that.”

 “You’re better at this than I am,” Hermann says.

 “What?”
-Newt says, the word barely intelligible beneath the laughter that is suddenly half-choking him and threatening to take a left turn into straight-up hysteria.
-“Are you nuts?” he asks, managing to marginally pull himself together, wiping streaming eyes by shoving his fingers beneath his glasses.
+The word is barely intelligible beneath the laughter that’s suddenly half-choking him and threatening to take a left turn into straight-up hysteria.
+“Are you nuts?” he asks, wiping streaming eyes by shoving his fingers beneath his glasses.
 “Do you—”

-“Try,” Hermann says, snapping the word in half and holding up a hand. “to control yourself,” he finishes, “and listen to me.”
+“Try,” Hermann snaps the word in half and holds up a hand, “to control yourself and listen to me.”

-“Yeah,” Newt says, sounding like someone is strangling him, and feeling like that a little bit too.
-His diaphragm is going on strike.
+“Yeah.”
+Newt sounds like someone is strangling him and feels like that a little bit too.
+His diaphragm is on strike.

-“Tempting though it is to equate our experiences,” Hermann says, “our exposures to the anteverse were different in quantity and quality and the evolution of after effects experienced by each of us has differed in character.
-Ostensibly you’re more severely affected, but Newton, you’ve never forgotten who you are.
+“Tempting though it is to equate our experiences,” Hermann says, “our exposures to the anteverse were different in quantity and quality and the evolution of aftereffects experienced by each of us has differed in character.
+Ostensibly, you’re more severely affected, but Newton, you’ve never forgotten who you are.
 I spent five minutes as you until you talked me out of it.
 You’re the better integrator out of the pair of us.
-You must be, because even in the midst of complete panic about foreign influences you manage to preserve your sense of self.”
-He finishes, breathing hard.
+You must be, because even in the midst of panic about foreign influences you manage to preserve your sense of self,” he finishes, breathing hard.

 Hermann stares at a lateral wall.